ElectronicsArchiver/WRFCHEM-4.3.3-install-script-linux-64bit/README.md

 # WRF-4.2.2-install-script
 This is a script that installs all the libararies, software, programs, and geostatic data to run the Weather Research Forecast Model (WRFCHEM-4.2.2) with the option to run 3DVAR & 4DVAR observational data & CHEM/KPP.
+Script assumes a clean directory with no other WRF configure files in the directory.

 # Installation
 (Make sure to download folder into your Home Directory):